technocrat/swingwatch.org/index.md

 # Evaluation

-## States where model and reslts coincided
+## States where model and results coincided

 ### Arizona